Anahadd/Anahadd/README.md

 - Developed 2D games in **Java** and immersive 3D experiences in **Unity/C#**.
 - Enhanced gameplay mechanics and user engagement through interactive storytelling and responsive environments.

+### 🤖 Robotics
+- 🚗 Created Our Very Own Robotic Car using Arduino, C/C++ (Arduino IDE), and an ultrasonic sensor for obstacle detection, combined with DC motors and a motor driver module for movement control.
+Integrated optional Bluetooth for remote operation.

 ### 💻 Hackathon & Personal Projects
 - **ThermoPrint**: Created a hardware/software project using **Arduino/C++** to build a thermochromic printer that utilized heat to write and erase on reusable sheets. 🏆 ***1st place at BearHacks*** for eco-friendly innovation
 - **CrisisCompass - NewHacks Project**: Developed a web tool integrating the **OpenAI API** to assess and prioritize emergency responses based on severity by aggregating data from trusted sources.